CMSC216 Project 3: Assembly Coding and Debugging

 looks functional but did not pass tests.
 However, keep in mind that

-tests for some functions rely on previous functions working correctly
+tests for thermo_update() rely on the previous 2 functions working

-and the provided main() requires all functions to work correctly in
+correctly and thermo_main requires all functions to work correctly in

 conjunction.
-There is no partial credit available for Automated Tests
+There is no partial credit available for these Automated

 4 Problem 2: Puzzlebin